amac-lfc/amac-lfc.github.io/index.md

         <h5 class="card-title">New Year Resolutions</h5>
         <h6 class="card-subtitle mb-2 text-muted">By Leonardo Carrico</h6>
         <p class="card-text">
-          Predicting if a man or woman made a particular resolution based on the contents of the tweet as well as predicting what region the tweet originated from based on the contents of the tweet.
+          Predicting if a man or woman made a particular resolution based and predicting what region the tweet originated from based on the contents of the tweet.
         </p>
         <div class="card-footer">
           <span class="sponsor"></span>